 The Family-to-Family Health Information Center at SD Parent Connection is made possible by a grant through the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau, Division of Services for Children with Special Health Needs.
 This grant program was established by the Family Opportunity Act of 2005, amended by the Patient Protection and Affordable Care Act of 2010.

-SD Parent Connection is a Family Voices state affiliate organization.
+Family Voices state affiliate organization.

 Family Voices aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.
 Through this national network, Family Voices provides families tools to: